simzes/simzes.github.io/_posts/2024-11-11-serial-config.md

 ### Compiler
 The compiler is located at [https://github.com/simonsbench/serial-config/blob/main/serial_config.py](https://github.com/simonsbench/serial-config/blob/main/serial_config.py)

 In general, for each section of the library file there is one global method that operates on the entire schema, and one corresponding method implemented on each schema class.
-The PrimitiveTypes, Schema, and List classes represent the three implemented schema node types
+The PrimitiveTypes, Schema, and List classes represent the three implemented schema node types.

 The `generate_config_header` routine and `generate_type_definitions` schema methods produce the `config.h` library header file.

 Several functions generate the library file:
-- `generate_init` synthesizes the object init
+- `generate_init` synthesizes the object instances and inits
 - `generate_accessor_enums` makes the accessor enumerations for each collection type
 - `generate_idents` makes the type enumerations for all types
 - `generate_instance_fixtures` makes the compiled definitions